nschonni/healthvault-docs/healthvault/action-plans.md

 2. On previous versions of Windows

     1. Open a Visual Studio Developer Command Prompt as an Administrator.
-    2. Execute the following command, replacing <span style="COLOR: #c00">this GUID</span> with your own application ID:
+    2. Execute the following command, replacing each instance of  the GUID below with your own application ID:

     ```cmd
     makecert -a sha256 -n "CN=WildcatApp-6f147b94-56d5-4e10-a44e-3a4bea89d878" -sr LocalMachine -ss My -sky signature -pe -len 2048